-How the Big Lottery Fund supports Wildlife Trusts to make a difference
+How The National Lottery Community Fund supports Wildlife Trusts to make a difference

-188 fantastic projects have been delivered by 39 Wildlife Trusts across the UK, all made possible with funding from the Big Lottery fund.
+188 fantastic projects have been delivered by 39 Wildlife Trusts across the UK, all made possible with funding from the Big Lottery fund (now known as The National Lottery Community Fund).
 The projects have brought benefits to thousands of people of all ages, from all walks of life whilst also benefiting the wildlife and its surrounding habitat – an amazing achievement!

 Projects include; inspiring people to learn life skills through nature, creating community green spaces for local people to meet and share interests, woodland therapy to address mental health issues and turning a derelict piece of land into a traditional wildflower meadow for local people to enjoy and wildlife to flourish.

-Here are just a few examples of the many projects currently being run by Wildlife Trusts, supported by the Big Lottery Fund.
+Here are just a few examples of the many projects currently being run by Wildlife Trusts, supported by The National Lottery Community Fund.

 Wild at Heart - Sheffield & Rotherham Wildlife Trust

 Reaching over 4000 people in the over 50’s age bracket, adults who are isolated and vulnerable, this innovative community project has in many cases provided a much needed lifeline, using a whole variety of hobbies to engage and improve health and wellbeing, reduce social isolation and help give the confidence to get out and about in the community.

 The Environment and Me (TEaM) - Warwickshire Wildlife Trust